What Is Documentary Wedding Photography?

 This style attracts couples and families who trust the process and understand that the best moments can’t be staged.

-Documentary photography is a strong fit if you:
+Documentary wedding photography is a strong fit if you:

 • Feel awkward in front of the camera